tri-cods/github-pages/sections/05-content.md

 ### Index

-The default main file of a static website is called "index.html".
+The default main file of a static website (the one representing the home page) is called "index.html".
 This document is generated for your github pages site as part of the build process.
 As we've seen, it currently pulls content from README.md to build that page.
 But what if you wanted to your README for its original purpose -- to document your project -- rather than as your home page?
 This is why it's good to create an "index.md" file: if you have one, that will automatically be used to build your main page.

 ```md
 ## Welcome to my home page